DeKinci/RealmE-public/README.md

-# RealmE - Realm Engine
+# RealmE - Realm Engine public page
 A voxel game (engine) with a build-in modding environment, not yet ready for a public release

 Previously known as a low-poly game library TilesGE.
 Realm Engine is being developed in a private repository, with this repo containing an overview and updates.